 Bonnie Christine is a surface pattern designer and artist living in North Carolina's Great Smoky Mountains.
 A wife and mother to two young children, Bonnie knew the only way to execute the home of her dreams was to build it from scratch.

 Bonnie and her husband David worked to bring the outdoors in by creating a traditional farmhouse surrounded by windows.
 The goal was to make the new construction look as old as possible, so they incorporated antique touches like shiplap siding and sliding barn doors.
-In the end, Old World charm meets modern-day comfort for a home that is perfectly suited to this family of four.
+In the end, Old World charm meets modern-day comfort in this home that is perfectly suited to their family of four.

 The kitchen was created around the Lacanche Cluny Range, which features brass detailing on a white French oven.
 Bonnie styled the appliance with a roomy farmhouse sink, large stainless steel hood, and open shelving on either side.

 Cabinetry painted in "oyster" complements sleek quartz countertops and white subway tile backsplash.
 Loom counter stools accompany the expansive island, which doubles as extra prep space and a roomy breakfast bar.

 Around the corner, floral wallpaper pops in the small walk-in pantry.
 Wooden countertops surround white under-cabinet storage and open shelving.